RahatGithub/RahatGithub/README.md

   >
   > Learning Django
   >
-  > Working on "Project Online Shop" and "Project Firebooks"
+  > Working on "Project Online Shop"(E-commerce) and "Project Firebooks"(Book collection)

 - Rahat is interested in Web Development, Machine Learning, Data Science, IoT and many other things...